adetalhouet/distributed-cloud-native-application/README.md

 Now that we created the grouping of clusters to work with, let's import them in ArgoCD.
 Do to so, we need to create a `GitOpsCluster` that will define where is the ArgoCD to integrate with, along with the `Placement` rule to use.
 In our case, we will use the label `local-argo: True` to denote clusters that should be imported.

+In case you are importing non-OCP clusters, please follow [these instructions](_misc/README.md) first.

 Apply the following

 ~~~